viniremigio/spark-etl-template/README.md

 ## Commands

 - `make format_code`: rewrites source code using *black* and *isort* to keep it in the standard format
-- `make quality`: checks the source code for syntax violations
+- `make lint`: checks the source code for syntax violations
 - `make task1`: runs the ETL for task1.
 The output is located in *output/recipes* folder
 - `make task2`: runs the ETL for task2.
 The output is located on *output/cook_time_difficulty* folder